Bharath33-Krishnan/sbk_portfolio/README.md

 The main highlights of the game are:
 - Extensive use of co-routines for dialogue system and bgm mixing.
-- Automatic level creation, based on oede of gameobjects in hierarchy
+- Automatic level creation, based on order of gameobjects in hierarchy
 - Extensible weapon system
 - Hand made UI and art